by Marco Corvaglia

 Given the large flux of pilgrims, Mirjana has recently expanded her hotel with a new wing.

 The new wing built by Mirjana Dragičević, mentioned in the Rai News report, is a hotel, which opened in the spring of 2011, and offers double and triple accommodations.
 Its name is Mirjana i Marko (ie, "Mirjana and Marko", after the name of the visionary and of her husband, Marko Soldo).

 § 3.
 Evasions, inspections and Marija Pavlovic’s "volunteers"

-Let's watch this clip again from March 2017, when investigative journalist Andrea Casadio checks out from Marija Pavlović’s "Magnificat" and pays the bill, filming everything with his hidden camera (select: Settings [the toothed] > Subtitles > English):
+Let's watch this clip again from March 2017, when investigative journalist Andrea Casadio checks out from Marija Pavlović’s "Magnificat" and pays the bill, filming everything with his hidden camera (select: Settings [toothed or CC icon] > Subtitles > English):

 The Croatian researcher Vencel Čuljak, in his 2014 doctoral thesis, titled Fenomen Međugorje kao svjetski brend i top destinacija vjerskog turizma ("The phenomenon of Medjugorje as a global brand and a top destination for religious tourism"), calculated that in the 1981-2013 period the majority of dealers and hoteliers in Medjugorje were infringing the law, not issuing receipts (fiskalni računi):

 32% of total revenue was obtained legally and 68% illegally.